 Fairpoint Communications Northern New England

-FairPoint partnered with the American Lung Association and Idle-Free VT in 2011 to reduce the idling of its 1,200 vehicle fleet after presentations at company garages in Vermont on the benefits of reducing idling.
+FairPoint partnered with the American Lung Association and Idle-Free VT in 2011 to reduce the idling of its 1,200+ vehicle fleet after idling reduction presentations and training at company garages in Vermont.

 After implementing their initiative, FairPoint's average fleet idle time was reduced from 92 hrs./vehicle in early 2011 to 54 hrs./vehicle in late 2012.
 Correspondingly, gas for idling dropped from 80 to 47 gals./vehicle – a total reduction of more than 40%, saving FairPoint more than $300,000!
 These reductions are also saving 288 metric tons of CO2 emissions annually.